yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 ### Step 1.
 Generate a singlet pool

-We first obtain a pool of singlets applying AMULET and the modified Scrublet pipeline on a raw dataset and keeping the common singlets identified by both tools at their default level (excluding the union set of doublets called by both tools).
-Here we make an assumption that the common singlets are real singlets without doublets.
+We first obtain a pool of singlets by applying AMULET and the modified Scrublet pipeline on a raw dataset and keeping common singlets identified by both tools at their default levels (excluding the union set of doublets called by both tools).
+Here we make an assumption that the common singlets are ground truth singlets, i.e. the union set of doublets identified by both tools contains ground truth doublets.

 #### Identify AMULET doublets